Does quantum mechanics require "conspiracy"?: A Counterexample?

 where $\oplus$ denotes the addition modulo $m$.

 This requires some explanations.
 The Kronecker symbol $\delta(\x_j-\x_k)=1$ if $\x_j=\x_k$ and $0$ otherwise (we are in a discrete model) forces the interaction to take place only when the two particles occupy the same position.
-The upper index $k$ for the basis of $\mc{S}_j$ indicates that the basis depends also on the particle $k$ with which $j$ interacts.
-The reason for using different bases for the same particle, depending with which other particle interacts, allows the existence of different incompatible measurements of the same particle $j$.
+The upper index $k$ for the basis of $\mc{S}_j$ indicates that the basis also depends on the particle $k$ with which $j$ interacts.
+The reason for using different bases for the same particle, a basis for each other particle with which it interacts, allows the existence of different incompatible measurements of the same particle $j$.
 This was already ensured by the existence of $\uop{U}^m_j$, but we want the most general settings.
-If $\x_j\neq\x_k$, the two particles evolve freely, as in eq. \eqref{eq:free-motion}.
+If $\x_j\neq\x_k$, the two particles evolve freely, as in Equation \eqref{eq:free-motion}.

 Interactions should also be defined for the case when more than two particles occupy the same position, but I will discuss only interactions between two particles.